search-rug/doc-as-code-single-case-experiment/README.md

 -----
 ```

-2. Add a statement, that uses an acronym.
+2. Add a sentence on the ICD, that uses an acronym.
 Test the document locally, or commit/add a new version tag.
 Check the details on the dashboard.
 Look for details on the failed document version:

-- Error - inconsistnecy in the systemrdl document
+- Error - inconsistency in the systemrdl document
 - Failed Quality gates: optional SystemRDL element, that was set as mandatory in this context.
 Acronym unresolved.

 3. Fix the inconsistencies by:
 - (1) adding [] to the SystemRDL specification, an (2)
 - Go to the dashboard, select Glossaries, and choose the acronym.
 Copy the macro.
 - Add the macro to the document.
-4. Commit, set the tag again and push.
+4. Commit, set the tag again, and push.
 Look at the generated elements, namely: a human-readable representation of the registry, headers.

 # Scenario three - ICDs as the single source of truth, centralized versions/dependencies tracking.

 Working with outdated versions of a document (as some of the documents they are based on are updated), or working with artifacts derived from outdated specifications is a common issue (changes are not announced but discovered).
-This scenario illustrates how, having the ICDs as a the single source of truth (by making them machine-readable), and keeping track of dependencies between documents, would enable features to assist in the prevention of these outdatedness-related issues.
-The platform/tools are only for illustrative purposes  (C++, CMake), and the example is a minimalist for the sake of simplicity of the exercise.
+This scenario illustrates how, having the ICDs as the single source of truth (by making them machine-readable), and keeping track of dependencies between documents, would enable features to assist in the prevention of these outdatedness-related issues.
+The platform/tools are only for illustrative purposes (C++, CMake), and the example is minimalist for the sake of simplicity of the exercise.

-Here you will: (1) create a  codebase based that makes use on the information given by the document created in the previous scenario, and (2) add a new document that makes refernence to this document.
+Here you will: (1) create a codebase based that makes use of the information given by the document created in the previous scenario, and (2) add a new document that makes reference to this document.

 1. Clone the dummy C++ application from [this repository](http://asdasd).